PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 </div>

 <div class="alert alert-important" role="alert">
-<p>PrestaShop 1.7 is a work in progress, and is currently still under development!<br/>
+<p>PrestaShop 1.7 is a work in progress, and is currently still under development!

 You can <a href="https://www.prestashop.com/en/developers-versions">download and test PrestaShop 1.7.0.0 alpha 3 right now</a>!
 </p>

-<p>This FAQ gives you the current state of 1.7, not the final one, and we're still not in beta :)<br />
+<p>This FAQ gives you the current state of 1.7, not the final one, and we're still not in beta :)

-Current version of this FAQ: 1.2.
+Current version of this FAQ: 1.2b.
 The changelog is at the bottom of the FAQ.</p>
 </div>